jhpyle/docassemble/_docs/modifiers.md

 then if you provide static audio files, you should include files in both `mp3` and `ogg` format.

-For example, if your `audio` declaration points to a file, such as `nyc_question.mp3`, then your interview package should contain a file called `nyc_question.mp3` in the `data/static` directory.
+For example, if your `audio` specifier points to a file, such as `nyc_question.mp3`, then your interview package should contain a file called `nyc_question.mp3` in the `data/static` directory.
 If you also include an OGG version of this audio file, called `nyc_question.ogg`, in the same directory, then **docassemble** will make both files available to the user, and the user's browser will use whichever file works.
-In your `audio` declaration, you can refer to either the `mp3` or the `ogg` file.
+In your `audio` specifier, you can refer to either the `mp3` or the `ogg` file.

 Or, if your `mp3` and `ogg` alternatives are located in different